Environmental Protection Agency (EPA).

 2. System for Award Management (SAM) and Data Universal Numbering System (DUNS) Requirements

-2. Maintain an active SAM registration with current information at all times during which they have an active federal award or an application or proposal under consideration by an agency; and
+2. Maintain an active SAM registration with current information at all times during which it has an active Federal award or an application or proposal under consideration by an agency, and

-3. Provide their DUNS number in each application or proposal submitted to the agency.
+3. Provide its DUNS number in each application or proposal it submits to the agency.
 Applicants can receive a DUNS number, at no cost, by calling the dedicated toll-free DUNS Number request line at 1-866-705-5711, or visiting the D&B Web site at: http://www.dnb.com.

-If an applicant fails to comply with these requirements, it will affect their ability to receive the award.
+If an applicant fails to comply with these requirements, it will, should it be selected for award, affect their ability to receive the award.

-Please note that the Central Contractor Registration (CCR) system has been replaced by the System for Award Management (SAM).
+Please note that the CCR has been replaced by the System for Award Management (SAM).
 To learn more about SAM, go to SAM.gov or https://www.sam.gov/portal/public/SAM/.

 3. Submitting an Application via Grants.gov

-If funding is provided it will be provided through a cooperative agreement award.
-All cooperative agreement applications for non-competitive assistance agreements must be submitted using Grants.gov.
+All grant applications for non-competitive assistance agreements awards submitted on or after February 17, 2015 must be submitted using Grants.gov.
 Below is the information that the applicant will use to submit their State and Tribal Response Program Grant applications via Grants.gov:

 To learn more about the Grants.gov submission requirements, go to http://www.epa.gov/ogd/grants_gov_submission_requirement.htm.